China Insurance Regulatory Commission: Funds

 In September 2008, CIRC set up a nonprofit state-owned corporation China Insurance Security Fund Co., Ltd. (中国保险保障基金有限责任公司) with a registered capital of 100 million yuan to manage its insurance protection fund, amounting to at least 7 billion yuan (about US$1 billion).

 Management

 The chief of the agency, Xiang Junbo, was appointed in October 2011 and has laid plans to introduce pricing and other market reforms.

-In April 2017, the Central Commission for Discipline Inspection of the Communist Party of China announced online that Xiang was being investigated for suspected serious violation of the Party's code of conduct.
-In early September, Xiang was expelled from the CPC and dismissed from public office, the CCDI said.
+In April 2017, the Central Commission for Discipline Inspection (CCDI) of the Chinese Communist Party (CCP) announced online that Xiang was being investigated for suspected serious violation of the Party's code of conduct.
+In early September, Xiang was expelled from the CCP and dismissed from public office, the CCDI said.